 Breaking It Down

-American Relics uses a fairly basic three step process for most buildings.
+American Relics uses a fairly simple three-step process for most buildings.

 We begin by soft-stripping the building of all non-structural items.
-This includes all appliances, furnishings, windows, doors, trimming, tin ceiling and tiling that isn’t removed prior to deconstruction.
+This includes all appliances, furnishings, windows, doors, trimming, tin ceiling and tiling.

 After the non-structural phase is finished we move on to the structural phase.
 We begin with the roof, working our way down by carefully taking apart the building down to the skeletal frame.
 This phase is the biggest challenge we face during deconstruction.
 Great care must be taken to preserve the integrity of all reclaimed materials, as nearly every piece of foundation can be saved.

 Some of the most common materials we recycle include:

 - Ceiling beams